krlawrence/graph/book/README.md

 **ARCHIVED NEWS:**
+[Jul-10-2021] The latest preview draft of revision 283 (TP 3.4.10) is now available in HTML and PDF versions.
+See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 [Mar-21-2021] The latest preview draft of revision 283 (TP 3.4.8) is now available in HTML and PDF versions.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 [Mar-14-2021] The latest preview draft of revision 283 (TP 3.4.8) is now available in HTML and PDF versions.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 [Aug-28-2020] The latest preview draft of revision 283 (TP 3.4.10) is now available in HTML and PDF versions.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.